 2. How should a distribution handle moving any existing keys when this update is applied to a running system?

-Updated by Paul Henson almost 5 years ago
+Updated by Paul Henson about 6 years ago

 Hmm, well, not as easy as initially thought; idmapd uses ldap via gssapi and accesses the default system keytab.
 There's no parameter or configuration mechanism to select a different keytab, although it looks like you might be able to set the global environment variable KRB5_KTNAME to make it use an alternate one.
 There might be other pieces hiding out that don't directly reference /etc/krb5/krb5.keytab but still use it, need to hunt some more.